JamesLowther/blog/content/Guides/XFCE Docked Laptop Lid Switch Suppression.md

 xfconf-query -c xfce4-power-manager -p /xfce4-power-manager/logind-handle-lid-switch
 ```

 Verify this change worked by ensuring systemd is not inhibited from `handle-lid-switch`.
-Look under "WHAT" column from the output of the following command:
+Look under the `WHAT` column from the output of the following command:
 ```sh
 systemd-inhibit --list --mode=block
 ```